August Endell: Life

 August Endell was born on April 12, 1871, in Berlin.
 In 1892 Endell moved to Munich, where he gave up his dream of being a teacher and instead became a scholar.
-He studied aesthetics, psychology and philosophy, German literature, and art at the University of Munich.
+He studied aesthetics, psychology and philosophy, German literature, and art at the Ludwig-Maximilians-Universität München.
 He had the intention to pursue a doctorate degree in academics, but changed direction when he met Hermann Obrist, who became a close friend, and whose work was characterized by expressive ornamentation of observed submarine flora and fauna.
 Although influenced and encouraged by Obrist, Endell was primarily concerned with translating his idea of mobile space into architecture and decorations.
 Endell expressed important ideas on the stylistic intention underlying the work of Jugendstil artists at the time.
-In 1898 Endell joined the Initiative of Artistic Münchner Vereinigten Werkstätten für Kunst, and established himself as one of the innovators and leaders of the Kunstgewerbler movement.
+In 1898, Endell joined the Initiative of Artistic Münchner Vereinigten Werkstätten für Kunst, and established himself as one of the innovators and leaders of the Kunstgewerbler movement.

 In the spring of 1900, Endell met Else Plötz (later the Baroness Elsa von Freytag-Loringhoven), then an actress and aspiring artist who took private art lessons from him.
 The couple was married in a civil service on August 22, 1901, in Berlin.
 They had an open relationship, and in 1902 Else Endell became romantically involved with a friend of Endell's, the poet and translator Felix Paul Greve (later the Canadian author Frederick Philip Grove).
 After the trio travelled together to Palermo, Italy, the Endells’ marriage disintegrated and the pair divorced in 1906.
 Although their separation was acrimonious, and Freytag-Loringhoven dedicated several satirical poems to August Endell, the relationship was influential for both artists.
 Endell later married sculptor Anna Meyn (1882–1967), with whom he had a child.
-In 1918 Endell was appointed director of the Breslau Academy of Art, in which function he served until he fell ill and died on April 13, 1925, at the age of 54.
+In 1918, Endell was appointed director of the Breslau Academy of Art, in which function he served until he fell ill and died on April 13, 1925, at the age of 54.

 Career

 Endell is noted for many designs.
-In 1897 he received his first commission, an important one that made him practically famous overnight: to design the façade of the Atelier Elvira Photographic Studio in (Munich), which belonged to Hermann Obrist.
+In 1897, he received his first commission, an important one that made him practically famous overnight: to design the façade of the Atelier Elvira Photographic Studio in (Munich), which belonged to Hermann Obrist.
 His design included an abstract depiction of a dragon coming out of a wave like element.
 His use of curve lines implied a sense of calmness to the intricate and massive piece.
 Organic elements further enforced with the decoration of coral.
 The building incorporated elements of styles by Antoni Gaudí and Hector Guimard.
 Unfortunately the Atelier Elvira was burned to the ground during World War II.